-N100 Nursing Seminar: Introduction to Nursing

-Prerequisite (BSN: PL and BSN: 2nd Degree programs): Admission to a Methodist College Prelicensure BSN program

-Prerequisite (BSN: Accelerated BSN program): Completion of all lowerdivision Arts & Sciences coursework

-This course will provide the learner with an introduction to baccalaureate nursing education as well as to contemporary professional nursing practice within a defined nursing framework.
-The course provides the learner with a historical perspective of the development of the profession as well as an opportunity to explore the discipline of nursing as an art and a science.
+N100 Nursing Seminar: Introduction to Nursing 2 Credit Hours (2 Theory Hours) Prerequisite (BSN: PL and BSN: 2nd Degree programs): Admission to a Methodist College Prelicensure BSN program Prerequisite (BSN: Accelerated BSN program): Completion of all lowerdivision Arts & Sciences coursework This course will provide the learner with an introduction to baccalaureate nursing education as well as to contemporary professional nursing practice within a defined nursing framework.
+The course provides the learner with a historical perspective of the course provides the learner within a defined nursing framework.
+The development of the profession as well as an opportunity to explore the discipline of nursing as an art and a science.
 Emphasis is placed on both the multi-dimensional client system and nursing role.
 In addition, the course includes content to promote the development of successful academic skills and tools to facilitate critical thinking.
 Opportunities to practice these skills are provided.